 Gas pipeline protesters sit-in in Oregon governor’s office

 SALEM, Ore.
-(AP) — Demonstrators opposed to a liquefied natural gas pipeline through Oregon, with a marine export terminal on its shores, flooded into the Oregon State Capitol in Thursday and began staging a sit-in in Gov. Kate Brown’s office.
+(AP) — Demonstrators opposed to a liquefied natural gas pipeline and a marine export terminal in Oregon flooded into the Oregon State Capitol on Thursday and staged a sit-in at the governor’s office before police moved in to arrest them.

-The hundreds of protesters demanded the Democrat stand up against the project they say will encourage further use of fossil fuels that leads to global warming, and risk spoiling the land and ocean with spills.
+The hundreds of protesters demanded Gov. Kate Brown, a Democrat, oppose the project they say will encourage further use of fossil fuels that leads to global warming, and risk spoiling the land and ocean with spills.

 The Jordan Cove Project, proposed by Pembina Pipeline Corporation of Canada, says it will bring investments, property tax revenue and jobs.

+Oregon State Police did not intervene until Thursday night, when a trooper asked the several dozen protesters remaining in the governor’s office to leave voluntarily.
+Instead, they locked arms, video shown on the protesting group’s Facebook page showed.

+“People from the sit-in are being arrested,” the group, Southern Oregon Rising Tide, said.

-Oregon State Police who are stationed in the Capitol observed the protest but did not intervene.
-The protesters streamed into the marble building and gathered under the rotunda, singing “we got the power” and cheering.
+The protesters had first gathered under the rotunda, singing “we got the power.”
 Several dozen went into Brown’s outer office, chanting “Gov. Brown, do your job.”

-Some of the protesters vowed to stay in Brown’s office until she makes a statement opposing the Jordan Cove Project.
-A staffer in the governor’s office said Brown was not present.
-Spokesmen for the governor did not immediately respond to a request for comment.

-Brown has not publicly opposed the project, which is undergoing several permit applications.

 The Trump Administration in August proposed streamlining approval of gas pipelines and other energy projects by limiting states’ certification authorities under the Clean Water Act.